chrisckwong821/123/_posts/2017-09-04-Pair-Trading-1.md

     (493, 638)
     Stock without any missing data: 638

+**Data Descriptions**
+---

 There are 18 tickers which cannot be loaded.
 Among them, ['3026.HK','4362.HK','4363.HK','9081.HK'] are absence from the list at all, meaning that no file is actually downloaded from Yahoo Finance.
 The other 14 are only listed within these two years and have a varying length of trading time.
 Since they only account for a small number, we would excluded them from the basket for now to preserve model integrity.

 For the remaining 916 stocks, a lot of them has null values throughout the columns, or consists of many NaN values.
 A closer look into the data, shows that some of them dont have the time series data up to two years.

 So now we are left with 638 stocks, around 2/3 of the original dataset.
-It is quite a bit of loss but still acceptable considering the source of data is from web.
+It is quite a bit of loss but still acceptable considering the source of data is from web only.
+---

 **Dimensionality Reduction:**

-First we may ponder the necessarity of dimensionality reduction.
-For a dataframe of (493, 638) size, certainly the computer can manage the computation of calculating each point's euclidan distance(or other distance matrics) for clustering efficiently.
-But feeding each day's percentage return into the clustering algorithm may lead to overfitting, in the sense that most stocks may be sparse from each other, left the dataset with one big central cluster only.
-I have tried with different combinations of parameters(the radius search of one point/eps) to find the most distinct clustering, however it is still not as good as the one with a reduced matrix.
+We may ponder the necessarity of dimensionality reduction, for a dataframe as small as (493, 638), certainly the computer can manage the computation of calculating each point's euclidan distance(or other distance matrics) for clustering to work, but feeding each day's percentage return into the clustering algorithm may lead to overfitting, in the sense that most stocks may be sparse from each other, left the dataset with one big central cluster only.
+I have tried with different combinations of parameters (the radius search of one point/eps) to find the most distinct clustering, however it is still not as good as the one with a reduced matrix.

 **Implementation without Dimensionality Reduction**